JUMA-IO/STM32_Platform/README.md

 Keil can download firmware to Cannon.

 6. Work with BLE APP
-To facilitate BLE development, we offered a BLE debugger AP in */tool* folder.
+To facilitate BLE development, we offered a BLE debugger APP in */tool* folder.
-It can be run on Android moilbe to transmit BLE raw data to/from Cannon.
+It can be run on Android mobile to transmit BLE raw data to/from Cannon.

 ##Further Resources